bcdannyboy/PromptMatryoshka/README.md

 We welcome contributions!
 Please see the [Contributing Guidelines](#for-developers--contributors) for details on how to:

-- Report issues
-- Submit feature requests
-- Contribute code
+- Add support for new providers
+- Create new configuration profiles
+- Develop multi-provider plugins
 - Improve documentation

 ## 📞 Support

 - **Issues**: Report bugs and request features via GitHub Issues
-- **Documentation**: Comprehensive docs available in the repository
+- **Documentation**: Comprehensive docs available in the [`docs/`](docs/) directory
 - **Research**: Contact the authors for research collaborations
+- **Provider Support**: Check provider-specific documentation for setup help

 ---

 **⚠️ Disclaimer**: This tool is intended for AI safety research and educational purposes only.
-Users are responsible for ensuring ethical and legal use of this framework.
+Users are responsible for ensuring ethical and legal use of this framework across all supported providers.